SumonKantiDey/Draw-Grapheme/README.md

 # Bengali.AI Handwritten Grapheme Classification [link](https://www.kaggle.com/c/bengaliai-cv19)
 <img src="https://github.com/SumonKantiDey/Draw-Grapheme/blob/master/templates/static/image/grapheme.png" >

 This project involves classifying handwritten characters of the Bengali alphabet which is broken down into three components for each grapheme, or character: `1.the root`, `2.the vowel diacritic`, `3. the consonant diacritic`.
 The goal is the create a classification model that can classify each of these three components of a handwritten grapheme.
+Click [here](https://www.kaggle.com/c/bengaliai-cv19) for more information

+## Methods Used
+- Exploratory Data Analysis
+- Image Preprocessing
+- MultiOutPut Convolutional Neural Networks
+- Hyperparameter Tuning

 ## Project Demo Video